joelouthan/Theologicus/src/luke/luke12-13-to-t3-5.md

 3. If we are co-heirs with Christ who is heir of all, what did Paul say provided that we what?

+## Christ Our All: Christ Is Your Resource

 >Luke 12:22-34 (CSB) Then he said to his disciples, “Therefore I tell you, don’t worry about your life, what you will eat; or about the body, what you will wear.
 For life is more than food and the body more than clothing.
 Consider the ravens: They don’t sow or reap; they don’t have a storeroom or a barn; yet God feeds them.
 Aren’t you worth much more than the birds?
 Can any of you add one moment to his life span by worrying?
 If then you’re not able to do even a little thing, why worry about the rest?
 >
 >“Consider how the wildflowers grow: They don’t labor or spin thread.
 Yet I tell you, not even Solomon in all his splendor was adorned like one of these.
 If that’s how God clothes the grass, which is in the field today and is thrown into the furnace tomorrow, how much more will he do for you—you of little faith?
 Don’t strive for what you should eat and what you should drink, and don’t be anxious.
 For the Gentile world eagerly seeks all these things, and your Father knows that you need them.